 The new design introduces an iteration over pending consolidations which increases complexity of consolidation processing.

-This is done to handle the case when there are multiple consolidations with the same target and each of them doesn't exceed the max effective balance while all of them together does.
+This is done to handle the case when there are multiple consolidations with the same target and each of them doesn't exceed the max effective balance while all of them together do.

 This EIP introduces backwards-incompatible changes to the Consensus Layer and must be activated via scheduled network upgrade.